elvarlax/instagram-data-model-analysis/README.md

 );
 ```

-This data model allows for the representation of users, their posts, comments on those posts, likes received by posts, and follower relationships between users.
+This data model enables the representation of users, their posts, comments on those posts, likes received by posts, and follower relationships between users.

 ## Practice Questions